geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/getting-started.md

 # GSF JavaScript Client SDK

 ## About the SDK
 The GSF JavaScript Client SDK provides a client-side JavaScript library for interacting with GSF.
+The SDK works in both the browser and Node.js.

 1. This repository contains pre-built distributable files located in the `/dist/` directory.
   - `/dist/GSF.js` - The non-minified bundle.